lapy.diffgeo

 np.ndarray

-Rotated function at vertices, shape (n_vertices,).
+Rotated function at vertices, shape (n_vertices,) or (n_vertices, n_functions).

 Raises: